10-Week Clinical Research Coordinator (CRC) On-Boarding Program

 The resources required to take this on-line course are already at your fingertips - an Internet connection and a phone.
 After registering, you will receive an email confirmation that provides you with the Web Seminar link and audio connection information.

-Prior to the start of the course, participants will receive comprehensive course materials.
+Prior to the start of the course, participants will receive Module 1 materials.
+Course materials for subsequent modules will be sent weekly prior to class.
 Come to class prepared to interact – you will be able to ask questions, provide feedback and participate in discussions and group work.
 Upon course completion, participants will be provided training certificates.
 In order to receive accreditation CEUs, participants are required to pass both a mid-term and final exam.
 Upon completion of the exams, CEU certificates will be provided.

-- Describe the roles and responsibilities of the Clinical Research Coordinator
+- Understand the roles and responsibilities of the Clinical Research Coordinator

 - Prepare for what a pharmaceutical or device sponsor is looking for in a research site during a pre-study evaluation or site selection visit

-- Describe the requirements for source documentation, case report forms, study tool development, and standard operating procedures (SOPs)
+- Understand the requirements for source documentation, case report forms, study tool development, and standard operating procedures (SOPs)

 - Define informed consent requirements and learn the process of conducting informed consent

-- Define safety definitions and reporting requirements for both drugs and devices
+- Define safety reporting: Definitions and reporting requirements

 - Discuss regulatory compliance and quality assurance as it relates to audits and inspections

-- Module 1: Introduction to Clinical Research, Investigational Product and Device Development, Regulatory Oversight, and Good Clinical Practice Guidelines
+- Module 1: Introduction to Clinical Research, Investigational Product Development: Drug and Device, Regulatory Oversight, and Good Clinical Practice Guidelines

 - Module 2: The Clinical Research Team: Roles and Responsibilities